matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Map.md

     Inner Label 1:
       DataTable(row2[label = 'Outer Label 0'], row4[label = 'Outer Label 1'])

-In addition, if this instance holds an array of DataTable\Maps, the metadata of the first child is used as the metadata of the result.
+If this instance holds an array of DataTable\Maps, the metadata of the first child is used as the metadata of the result.

 This function can be used, for example, to smoosh IndexedBySite archive